Owyn/aaguide/README.md

 - Back Stun
 - Right Safe , OUT safe (Right before the SPIN attack, normally you'd know which side is safe during the spin)
 - Left Safe , IN safe (Right before the SPIN attack, normally you'd know which side is safe during the spin)

+# Notes
+- Left/Right message is announced from Boss POV (aka for DPS guys) - all guides do the same (rk9 guide for last boss for example), so tanks would have to do the opposite, it's not hard, just use brain.
+- To change\localize any message - edit index.js with notepad and then rename\delate module.json so it won't autoupdate to how it was before